 During 1789 Goodall commanded a squadron of observation numbering seven sail of the line in the Channel with his broad pennant aboard the Carnatic 74, Captain John Ford, and he staged a mock battle for the delectation of the King during the Plymouth Naval Review of 18 August.
 In October 1790 he was a member of the court-martial that tried Captain William Bligh for the loss of the Bounty on 28 April 1789, and he commanded the Gibraltar 80 during the Spanish Armament of 1790, having commissioned her in May.
 On 21 September 1790 he was promoted rear-admiral, raising his flag in the Channel aboard the London 98, Captain George Westcott.
 He was also employed with this ship and officer under Vice-Admiral Lord Hood during the Russian armament of 1791, and in June 1792 with his flag in the Romney 50, Captain William Domett, he went out to the Mediterranean as commander-in-chief.

 In April 1793, having returned home with the Romney, he raised his flag aboard the Princess Royal 98, Captain John Child Purvis, and went out to the Mediterranean once more where he served with Vice-Admiral Lord Hood s fleet at the Occupation of Toulon from August 1793, and became the city’s governor pending the arrival of a diplomat to fill that post.
 Thereafter he was praised for his conduct in the Corsican campaign which began on 8 February 1794.

 Goodall was promoted vice-admiral on 12 April 1794 and was second in command to Vice-Admiral William Hotham in the Mediterranean during 1795, being conspicuous with Captain Horatio Nelson in trying to get the commander in chief to continue the action with the French on 13-14 March at the Battle of Genoa, his flagship losing three men killed and eight wounded in that engagement.
-He later fought in Hotham s action of the 13 July, but at the end of the year struck his flag, supposedly as a consequence of his discontent at not having been offered the command of the fleet on Hotham s retirement.
+He later fought at the Battle of the Hyères Islands on 13 July, but at the end of the year struck his flag, supposedly as a consequence of his discontent at not having been offered the command of the fleet on Hotham’s retirement.